-- Optimal body sites for PAD detection are not yet known.
-Measurements are usually made on the skin at the (great) toe pads, but other sites are needed for ambulatory measurements (e.g., at the inguinal and/or popliteal level for pulse transit information and modelling between sites along a limb including between toes and on other toes).
-There should also be consideration of angiosomes, where different parts of the leg / foot are supplied from different blood vessels, so testing just one toe or one position may not always be sufficient.
-With all this in mind one would expect consumer devices not to be sufficient and that tailored clinical wearables may be required for PAD assessments. - The PPG sensor-tissue attachment needs to be reliable, repeatable, and safe, but there is no standardization currently in probe design.
+supplied from different blood vessels, so testing just one toe or one position may not always be sufficient.
+With all this in mind one would expect consumer devices not to be sufficient and that tailored clinical wearables may be required for PAD assessments.

+- The PPG sensor-tissue attachment needs to be reliable, repeatable, and safe, but there is no standardization currently in probe design.
 There are challenges to miniaturization onto a wearable sensor for portability.
-A range of potential wearable sensor form factors would need evaluating to home in on the ideal sensor probe design for PAD assessments. - Cuffless blood pressure (BP) measurement using PPG is a vogue area, with validations so far done for arm (finger and wrist) measurement sites [5].
+A range of potential wearable sensor form factors would need evaluating to home in on the ideal sensor probe design for PAD assessments. - Cuffless blood pressure (BP) measurement using PPG is a vogue area, with validations so far done for arm (finger and wrist) measurement sites (Hosanee et al 2020).
 It remains difficult to measure the leg BP value from toe PPG or to give an estimate of ABPI using multi-site PPG using cuffless methods.

 - Standardized measurement protocols for PPG PAD assessments are lacking.
 There are also challenges in developing new protocols that are clinically accepted. - Training in PPG technology is limited in measurements and analytics. - Pulse characteristics change with age; this needs to be carefully considered in the choice of normal comparison ranges.
-There also have been disparities reported with ethnicity [6]. - The PPG lower-frequency components at the toe can also provide valuable information for PAD detection [7,8] but there are issues in interpreting the PPG waveforms and features (e.g., including multivariate) and explaining them. - There is a need to optimize PAD detection algorithms for milder disease cases which may be clinically asymptomatic.
+There also have been disparities reported with ethnicity (Sinaki et al 2022). - The PPG lower-frequency components at the toe can also provide valuable information for PAD detection (Bentham et al 2018, Allen et al 2021) but there are issues in interpreting the PPG waveforms and features (e.g. including multivariate) and explaining them. - There is a need to optimize PAD detection algorithms for milder disease cases which may be clinically asymptomatic.

-Clinical Application of PPG in PAD:
+Clinical application of PPG in PAD

-- PPG provides composite information on macro- and microcirculations, however, the gold standard test(s) for PAD detection algorithms that also involve a microvascular disease component remain unknown. - Reliable PAD detection is needed in cases with co-existent diabetes mellitus and/or cardiac arrhythmia. - Test result communication to the patient and operator also requires further refinement including borderline positive results that may need further investigation. - A barrier to advancing the technology could come from the lack of understanding of the nature of the PPG pulse and why it becomes damped in vascular disease.
+- PPG provides composite information on macro- and microcirculations, however, the gold standard test(s) for PAD detection algorithms that also involve a microvascular disease component remain unknown. - Reliable PAD detection is needed in cases with co-existent diabetes mellitus and/or cardiac arrhythmia.

+• Test result communication to the patient and operator also requires further refinement including borderline positive results that may need further investigation.

-Algorithm optimization is needed for sensitivity to early disease.
-Disease severity is likely to be different for different measurement settings, e.g., hospitals, primary care, and home-based assessments, and a "real-world" device would need to account for this [9].
+- A barrier to advancing the technology could come from the lack of understanding of the nature of the PPG pulse and why it becomes damped in vascular disease. - Algorithm optimization is needed for sensitivity to early disease.
+Disease severity is likely to be different for different measurement settings, e.g. hospitals, primary care, and home-based assessments, and a 'real-world' device would need to account for this (Stansby et al 2022).